 Natural gas service is required for the Project to provide the energy demands for such components as building heat, make-up air units and product dryers utilized in the process system.
 The largest natural gas consumer is the high pressure packaged boiler system, the steam from which powers the steam turbine generator to produce power for the plant site.
-Calculated maximum daily gas consumption for all uses is approximately 5600 GJ/d or 1.9 Million GJ/y.
+Calculated maximum daily gas consumption for all uses is approximately 5,600 GJ/d or 1.9 Million GJ/y.
 The calculated maximum hourly gas consumption for all uses is 235 GJ/h.

-Natural gas servicing will be provided by TransGas to the custody transfer location at the site property line.
-On-site natural gas distribution delivers gas from the transfer location TransGas custody transfer location to the individual site buildings and equipment which require service.
+Natural gas servicing will be provided via pipeline by TransGas to the custody transfer location at the site property line.
+On-site natural gas distribution delivers gas from the TransGas custody transfer location to the individual site buildings and equipment that require natural gas service.